Mund99/DSUB_5.0/README.md

 # DSUB_5.0

-Bootcamper for the Data Science Uncut Bootcamp Cohort 5. \n All assignments could be found in here.
+Bootcamper for the Data Science Uncut Bootcamp Cohort 5.

+All assignments could be found in here.